This article was reviewed by Melissa Capurro, a physical therapist in the Tampa Bay area.

 Herniated Discs and the Cervical Spine

 Also known as a slipped disc, a herniated disc happens when one of the “discs” between the vertebrae in your spinal cord is forced out of place.
-When a slipped disc occurs in the cervical spine, it often causes neck pain.
+When a slipped disc occurs in the cervical spine, it can cause neck pain.

 A common way to understand these discs is to think of them like jelly doughnuts.
 They’re harder on the outside and softer on the inside.
 With a herniated disc, the “jelly” inside escapes and can irritate nearby nerves and muscles, which causes your neck pain.